redlibrarian/redlibrarian.github.io/_posts/2017-08-19-antifa-economism-social-revolution.markdown

 >conscious of the irreconcilable antagonism of their interests to the
 >whole of the modern political and social system.

-An intact capitalism leads, we we know, to increased alienation, ever-worsening economic crises, and eventual collapse. *In the meantime*, capitalism remains based on inequality and exploitation supported by domination and oppression.
+An intact capitalism leads, as we know, to increased alienation, ever-worsening economic crises, and eventual collapse. *In the meantime*, capitalism remains based on inequality and exploitation supported by domination and oppression.
 Our understanding of social